arh23/dummy-data-generator/README.md

 - Name of the folder where the columns are stored - set to "columns" by default.
 If left blank, the script will create and/or use the columns file in the same location as the script.

-- Whether the script will compress the file after generation - set to "n" by default.
+- Allow the script to compress the file after generation - set to "n" by default.
 Compressed to *.gz* only at this time.

 - The number of rows to generate - this value is unset by default.
 The script will ask the user to input the desired number of rows before generation per generation, if unset.

 - Index value where the script starts counting from when creating rows - set to 0 by default.
 The value is not inclusive, counts will start at value + 1.

 - The minimum and maximum values generated when using the '?' placeholder for the column value - default minimum is 1 and default maximum is 1,000,000.

+- Allow the script to create a log, containing details of the generation - disabled by default.
+The log is created in the "log" directory in the same location of execution.

 You can modify the settings from within the script, or directly via the JSON file.